meowmanijado/meowmanijado.github.io/content/posts/setting-up-laravel-with-aws-ec2-and-rds.md

 }
 ```

-Enable your new server block by creating a symbolic link from your new server block configuration file (in the `/etc/nginx/sites-available/ directory)` to the `/etc/nginx/sites-enabled/` directory:
+Now enable your new server block by creating a symbolic link from your new server block configuration file in the `/etc/nginx/sites-available/ directory` to the `/etc/nginx/sites-enabled/` directory:

 ```bash